SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 # CS305-2024Spring-FinalProject: Reliable Data Transfer using UDP

-This project focuses on the development of a reliable data transfer (RDT) protocol using UDP as the underlying protocol.
+This project focuses on the development of a reliable data transfer (RDT) protocol using UDP as the unreliable protocol.
 The primary objective is to design and implement a protocol that can address the challenges and limitations of TCP in an unstable network environment.
 By leveraging UDP and exploring various mechanisms for reliable transmission, the project aims to create a robust and efficient communication protocol.
 The protocol will be designed to mitigate issues such as packet loss, latency, data corruption, and congestion, which commonly impact network communication.
 Through this project, we seek to enhance the existing methods of data transfer and contribute to the field of reliable communication protocols.

 A comprehensive report documenting the implementation process, insights, and improvements made is expected.
 Additional research beyond the provided instructions is encouraged to contribute to the project's success.